-Though it is not likely for a person to fail a drug test for taking CBD oil, we understand wanting to make complete sure you are safe.
-For that, we offer a few products which are THC Free.
-The first is the Hemp Oil Care tincture, and the second is the Alternate Vape CBD oil vape kit.
+Though it is not likely for a person to fail a drug test for taking CBD oil, we understand wanting to make completely sure you are safe.
+For that, we offer a few products which are THC Free, such as our Hemp Oil Care.

 Still have questions or other comments to make?
 Let us know below!